radiahanank/StudentHub/README.md

 It also includes a secure admin panel where administrators can manage programmes and view student registrations.

 🚀 Features
-Browse programmes and modules
+Browse programmes and modules.
-Register interest in programmes
+Register interest in programmes.
-Admin login system
+Admin login system.
-Admin dashboard
+Admin dashboard.
-Add, edit, and delete programmes (CRUD)
+Add, edit, and delete programmes (CRUD).
-View registered students
+View registered students.
-Database integration
+Database integration.
 🛠️ Technologies Used
 HTML5
 CSS (Grid & Flexbox)